| |

 Jar of vodka sauce with the pan in the background

 I’m always wanting to change up what sauce or oil mixture I put on our cooked pasta, but I’m somewhat limited because Christopher is lactose intolerant.
-So, unfortunately traditional cream based sauces are out.
+So, unfortunately, traditional cream-based sauces are out.

 With this vodka sauce recipe, I use coconut milk and it is perfect.
-The ingredients meld together so well, you would never know there was vodka or coconut milk in it.
+The ingredients meld together so well, that you would never know there was vodka or coconut milk in it.
 Wait until you see for yourself how delicious it is.

 Interested in learning more about vodka?
 Read my comprehensive guide here.